flano-yuki/base-drafts/draft-ietf-quic-transport.md

 type.
 In this state, a sending peer must observe the flow-control limit advertised by its receiving peer ({{flow-control}}).

-From this state, either endpoint can send a frame with the FIN flag set, which causes the stream to transition into one of the "half-closed" states.
-An endpoint sending an FIN flag causes the stream state to become "half-closed (local)".
-An endpoint receiving a FIN flag causes the stream state to become "half-closed (remote)"; the receiving endpoint MUST NOT process the FIN flag until all preceding data on the stream has been received.
+From this state, either endpoint can send a STREAM frame with the FIN flag set or a RST_STREAM frame.
+These indicate the clean or abrupt termination of data flow on the stream, respectively.
+In either case, this causes the stream to transition into one of the "half-closed" states.
+An endpoint sending an FIN flag or a RST_STREAM frame causes the stream state to become "half-closed (local)".
+An endpoint receiving a FIN flag or a RST_STREAM frame causes the stream state to become "half-closed (remote)".
+The receiving endpoint MUST NOT process the FIN flag until all preceding data on the stream has been received, but MAY process a RST_STREAM frame immediately and discard any preceding data.

-Either endpoint can send a RST_STREAM frame from this state, causing it to transition immediately to "closed".
+Either endpoint can send a REQUEST_RST frame in this state to request closure of the stream in the opposite direction.
+This typically indicates that the receiving application is no longer reading from the stream and all future data will be discarded upon receipt.
+An endpoint SHOULD respond to a REQUEST_RST with a RST_STREAM of type QUIC_RECEIVED_RST.

 ### half-closed (local)

-A stream that is in the "half-closed (local)" state MUST NOT be used for sending STREAM frames; WINDOW_UPDATE and RST_STREAM MAY be sent in this state.
+A stream that is in the "half-closed (local)" state MUST NOT be used for sending STREAM frames; WINDOW_UPDATE, RST_STREAM, and REQUEST_RST MAY be sent in this state.

-A stream transitions from this state to "closed" when a frame that contains an FIN flag is received or when either peer sends a RST_STREAM frame.
+A stream transitions from this state to "closed" when a STREAM frame that contains an FIN flag or when a RST_STREAM frame is received.

 An endpoint can receive any type of frame in this state.
 Providing flow-control credit using WINDOW_UPDATE frames is necessary to continue receiving